tomwhite/memray-array/README.md

 In an ideal world array storage operations would be zero-copy, but many libraries do not achieve this in practice.
 The scripts here measure what the actual empirical behaviour is across different filesystems (local/cloud), libraries (fsspec/obstore), compression settings, and Zarr versions.

+**TL;DR: we need to fix https://github.com/zarr-developers/zarr-python/issues/2925, https://github.com/zarr-developers/numcodecs/issues/717, and https://github.com/zarr-developers/zarr-python/issues/2904**

 ## Summary

 The workload is simple: create a random 100MB NumPy array and write it to Zarr storage in a single chunk.
 Then (in a separate process) read it back from storage into a new NumPy array.

 * Writes with no compression incur a single buffer copy, *except* for Zarr v2 writing to the local filesystem.
 (This shows that zero copy is possible, at least.)
 * Writes with compression incur a second buffer copy, since implementations first write the compressed bytes into another buffer, which has to be around the size of the uncompressed bytes (since it is not known in advance how compressible the original is).
-* Reads with no compression incur a single copy from local files, but two copies from S3.
+* Reads with no compression incur a single copy from local files, but two copies from S3 (except for obstore, which has a single copy).
 This seems to be because the S3 libraries read lots of small blocks then join them into a larger one, whereas local files can be read in one go into a single buffer.
 * Reads with compression incur two buffer copies, *except* for Zarr v2 reading from the local filesystem.

 It would seem there is scope to reduce the number of copies in some of these cases.